Decentraland-DAO/wiki-adv/Software Settings.md

 [[/images/compression_setting.png]]

 # RizomUV
-### Texel Density
+## Texel Density
-**Texel Density** - is global scaling setting for each UV island.
+Global scaling setting for each UV island.
 Final textures result strictly depends on right texel density.
 You can learn more about texel density and it's calculations [here](https://www.beyondextent.com/deep-dives/deepdive-texeldensity#)

 In-depth information about texel density usually sounds very complex and confusing, but on practice everything is simple.